khushi-sabarad/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 <img width="300" alt="case1 op9" src="https://github.com/khushi-sabarad/8-Week-SQL-Challenge/assets/71957748/53de75e5-ce94-4880-9829-991dd0ac0784">

+  - Customer A has 860 points
+  - Customer B has 940 points
+  - Customer C has 360 points

 ***
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customers A and B have at the end of January?